 *Indicates a methods course; students must earn a grade of B or higher.

 Graduate James Cardarella describes why he chose the GEI program at Notre Dame.
-James now teaches special education at Commodore John Rodgers Elementary/Middle School in Baltimore City.
+James now teaches special education students at Commodore John Rodgers Elementary/Middle School in Baltimore City.

 Two years ago, I made the decision to leave a thirteen-year career and pursue a long-held dream of becoming a teacher.
 Having made the decision, I did a considerable amount of research on the various programs to achieve my goal.
 I decided on Notre Dame of Maryland University because I recognized the importance of gaining solid teaching experience (ie. internship/student teaching) before being responsible for a classroom of my own.
 I also wanted a program that was relatively expedient but without sacrificing the academic rigor of the program.
 My research indicated that NDMU’s quality of instruction was comparable to that of any other education program in the state.